Ramanuja Kavirayar: Early life

 Few details of Ramanuja Kavirayar's early life are known.
 His father was one Rangien as stated in a verse at the end of a Tamil translation of a Sanskrit work called Atmabodham.
 Ramanujam was a contemporary of Ashtavadhanam Peria Saravanaperumal Kavirayar of Ramanathapuram.
 Both of them learnt Tamil from Somasundaram Pillai, who was a well-learned and religious man and was one of the 12 personal disciples of the celebrated Sivagnana Swamigal.

 After a thorough study of Tamil literature and grammar, Ramanuja Kavirayar came to Madras in 1820 and settled down as a teacher and man of letters working with single-minded devotion and enthusiasm, till his death in 1853, for the cause of Tamil learning and Tamil culture.
-He taught Tamil to many students and also published several books of his own and others, for which, it is stated, he had the control of a printing press.
+He taught Tamil to many students and also published several books of his own and others, for which, it is stated, he had control of a printing press.
 He soon gained fame for his scholarship and came to be referred to as Ilakkanakkadal and lyarramilasiriyar.

 Among his many eminent pupils were Visakhaperumal Aiyar and his half-brother Saravanaperumal Aiyar.
 Vishakaperumal Aiyar attained fame as an editor and commentator and was for several years the head of Tamil Department of the Madras University.
 Saravanaperumal Aiyar was also an equally well-known scholar, blessed with a philosophical bent of mind and such catholicity of outlook that he sang a brilliant Nanmanimalai on the great Muslim-mystic and Tamil poet Gunangudi Masthan.

 Of Ramanuja Kavirayar's European Tamil students, the most prominent were George Uglow Pope, Miron Winslow, William Hoyles Drew and C. T. E. Rhenius.
 All were Christian missionaries devoted to the cause of Tamil studies.
 He not only taught them Tamil literature and grammar, but also collaborated with them in some of their important works.
 Ramanuja Kavirayar's role in the preparation of Winslow's (1862) English-Tamil dictionary is acknowledged in Winslow's preface: "In the preparation of this work, the compiler has been aided at different times by competent natives.
 Of these the first was Ramanuja Kavirayar."
 Ramanuja Kavirayar helped William Henry Drew in his English translation of the first two books of the Thirukkural, which Kavirayar himself brought out with his own special notes and Parimelalhagar's gloss.
 G. U. Pope has given currency to an interesting story relating to Ramanuja Kavirayar, which throws some light on his early life.